btford/participating-in-open-source/README.md

 `bower link`,
 or symlinks

+As far as code style, just try to imitate the style of existing code.
+Don't sweat over this too much.
+If the maintainer doesn't like how your code looks, they'll suggest changes.

 Most projects have a set of tests to make sure that the existing functionality of the code stays the same as you make changes.
 This helps keep the software stable.